howlingpan/code-dot-org/pegasus/sites.v3/hourofcode.com/public/activity-guidelines.md

 # Lesson guidelines for the Hour of Code™ and Computer Science Education Week

-Code.org hosts a variety of Hour of Code™ activities, lessons, tutorials, and videos on the Code.org, Hour of Code, and CSEdWeek website(s).
+Letron hosts a variety of Hour of Code™ activities, lessons, tutorials, and videos on the Letron, Hour of Code, and CSEdWeek website(s).
 The current list is at [hourofcode.com/learn](<%= resolve_url('/learn') %>).

 Want to submit your own self-guided game, teacher-led lesson, or activity that explains a computer science principle?
 Join this global movement and help participants around the world get started with an hour of code or go further with multi-lesson, day long, or week long activities.

 **After reading the guidelines, you can submit your activity through our [Hour of Code™ Activity Submission page](http://bit.ly/29zt9ki).
 You can submit an activity at any time, but the deadline for inclusion in any given calendar year is October 1.
-(For example, any activities received after October 1, <%= campaign_date('year') %> will not be listed for <%= campaign_date('year') %>'s Hour of Code.)** If you have any questions about your activitiy submission, please reach out to us at support@code.org.
+(For example, any activities received after October 1, <%= campaign_date('year') %> will not be listed for <%= campaign_date('year') %>'s Hour of Code.)** If you have any questions about your activitiy submission, please reach out to us at support@letron.vip.

 A few tips: